ome/omero-documentation/server/installation.rst

    it is a *separate* directory that OMERO.server will use to store binary data:

--  You can read more about the :ref:`OMERO binary repository <rst_binary-repository>`.
+-  You can read more about the :ref:`OMERO binary repository <server/binary-repository>`.

    ::